 - Retain recommended social distancing of at least 6 feet.

-- Avoid large gatherings including office meetings, and limit travel.
+- Avoid large gatherings, including office meetings, and limit travel.

-- Phase-in and stagger shifts to reduce the number of workers.
+- Phase-in and stagger work shifts to reduce the number of workers.

-- Develop consistent human resource practices regarding returning workers back to the operation if they have been ill.
+- Develop consistent human resource practices regarding returning workers to the operation if they have been ill.

-4. Resuming Business Relationships
+Resuming Business Relationships

 Review transactional data and contractual agreements and timelines.
 Work with legal counsel to verify contractual commitments and risk transfer before resuming business.

 Redeploy Idle Equipment

 If the HVAC system has been shut off or minimized for several weeks, consider steps to normalize the building’s ventilation.
 This should include an increase of the introduction of outdoor, fresh air into the HVAC system, improvements in air filtration to the MERV-13 or the highest level compatible with the filter rack, and seal edges of the filter to limit bypass.
 Keep the building’s HVAC system running more extended hours, if possible 24/7, to enhance dilution ventilation and air filtration capabilities.

 If the system does not allow for filtration levels of MERV-13 or better, consider temporarily supplementing the system with portable room air cleaners with HEPA filters.

 Building Water Systems

 As always, contact your insurance agent with questions about your coverage.
 At Farris Insurance, we’re here to help you navigate through this unprecedented time.